-NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of Shareholders of Algoma Central Corporation (the "Company") will be held virtually via a live webcast available at www.virtualshareholdermeeting.com/ALC2022, on Wednesday, May 4, 2022 at the hour of 11:30 a.m.
-(EDT) for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of shareholders of Algoma Central Corporation (the "Company") will be held in person on Wednesday May 3, 2023 at Canada Games Park, 2021 Canada Games Way, Thorold, ON L2V 4Y6 at 11:30 a.m.
+(EDT) and broadcast via live webcast for those unable to attend the in-person meeting.